JiarongGu/ReactCoreTemplate/README.md

 ``server.tsx`` uses ``aspnet-prerendering`` as interface wrapper for .net core use

 ## Redux Creator
 [redux-creator](https://github.com/JiarongGu/banbrick-redux-creator) is a library I created for redux code-spliting, and also used for ssr.
+It will gives a simpler use for redux, also ``processLocationTasks`` and ``getEffectTasks`` to ensure the data is completely loaded when rendering server html.